Do Isopods Eat Each Other?

-Isopods are generally peaceful decomposers that feed on organic material such as leaf litter, wood, and plant matter.
+Isopods are peaceful decomposers that primarily feed on organic material such as leaf litter, rotting wood, and plant matter.
 However, they may occasionally consume dead individuals within the colony.

 Why Isopods Eat Dead Individuals